 For any pages or posts that have an ARIA Hidden warning in the WordPress editor, you can open the details tab in the Accessibility Checker meta box, then expand the ARIA Hidden warning to see a list of code that caused the warning to be flagged.

-In the screenshot above, you can see two lines of code that have triggered ARIA hidden warnings in Accessibility Checker’s audit of the post or page.
+In the screenshot above, you can see four elements that have triggered ARIA hidden warnings in Accessibility Checker’s audit of the post or page.

 How to assess ARIA hidden warnings for potential problems

-In the example shown above, there are two elements that have aria-hidden="true"
+In the example shown above, there are four elements that have aria-hidden="true"

 - Is this item purely decorative?